Monday, May 21, 2012

 Beginning of something new

 Way back in October, I was purging through my supplies and realized I have hoarded a large amount of chipboard mini albums.
 I have no idea why I thought I would need this many, but I did realize I needed to come up with a way to use them soon.
-As usual, while laying in bed trying to sleep, the idea of a mini per month for 2012 was born.
+As usual, while lying in bed trying to sleep, the idea of a mini per month for 2012 was born.
 I know this isn't a new concept as there is Project Life, (overachievers ;), and whatnot, but it is a commitment I think I can fulfill.

 I, of course, had every intention of having all 12 books covered and ready to fill with memories on January 1, but as life would have it, I didn't.
 Something called Breaking Dawn, the holidays, and laundry came into play there.
 I will say that I did have the books all gathered in one place AND even had made a list of which book would be for what month and what papers I wanted to use.
 I will also confess that at the time of this blog post, I have no idea which notebook holds said list...